The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global shrimp market reached a volume of around 4.5 Million Tons in 2017.
-The market is further projected to reach a volume of around 6 Million Tons by 2023, at a CAGR of nearly 4.5% during 2018-2023.
-Shrimp are one of the most common and popular types of seafood consumed worldwide.
-Belonging to the largest class of crustaceans called Malacostraca, shrimp have a laterally compressed and elongated body with long antennae and long legs.
-They can be found in shallow and deep water as well as in freshwater lakes and streams.
-Shrimp are a rich source of calcium, iodine, vitamin D, vitamin B3, zinc, protein and omega-3s but low in saturated fat.
-Additionally, they provide numerous health benefits such as improved bone and brain health, weight management, lowered risk of cardiovascular disease, relieved eye fatigue and lowered blood pressure.
-These benefits have led to a rise in the overall demand for shrimp across the globe.
+The global shrimp market reached a volume of 8.12 Million Tons in 2020.
+Shrimp is one of the most common and popular types of seafood consumed worldwide.
+Belonging to the largest class of crustaceans called Malacostraca, they have a laterally compressed and elongated body with long antennae and legs.
+They can be found in both shallow and deep water as well as in freshwater lakes and streams.
+They are a rich source of calcium, iodine, vitamin D, vitamin B3, zinc, protein and omega-3 fatty acids but low in saturated fats.
+They provide numerous health benefits such as improving bone and brain health, aiding weight loss, reducing the risks of cardiovascular disease, relieving eye fatigue and lowering blood pressure which have led to a rise in their overall demand across the globe.
 According to IMARC Group, the market is expected to witness moderate growth during the next five years.

 Breakup by Species:

-Penaeus Vannamei is currently the most popular specie of shrimp being consumed.
-It is cultivated by numerous nations including the United States, Vietnam, Mexico, India, Brazil, China, and Thailand.
-Penaeus Vannamei is followed by Penaeus Monodon and Macrobrachium Rosenbergii.
+Penaeus vannamei is currently the most popular species.
+It is farmed in numerous nations including the United States, Vietnam, Mexico, India, Brazil, China and Thailand.

 Key Questions Answered in This Report: